jizongFox/deep-clustering-toolbox/README.md

 #### Features:
 >- Automatic checkpoint management adapting to various settings
 >- Automatic meter recording and experimental status plotting using matplotlib and threads
->- Various build-in loss functions and help tricks frequently used in PyTorch Framework
+>- Various build-in loss functions and help tricks and assert statements frequently used in PyTorch Framework, such as `disable_tracking_bn`, `ema`, `vat`, etc.
->- Various post-processing tools such as Viewer for Medical image segmentations, multislice_viwers for real-time debug and report script for experimental summaries.
+>- Various post-processing tools such as Viewer for Medical image segmentations, multislice_viwers for 3D dataset real-time debug and report script for experimental summaries.
 >- Extendable modules for rapid development.

-Several projects are rooted from this repo, including:
+#### Several projects are benefited from this scalable framework, builing top on this, including:

 + DeepClustering implemented for
 >- `Invariant Information Clustering for Unsupervised Image Classification and Segmentation`,